 Security Risk: Very High

 Exploitation level: Easy/Remote

-The bug was discovered and disclosed last week and immediately patched by the VirtueMart team (in record time).
-They also released the update 2.6.8c to fix this issue.
+The vulnerability was discovered and disclosed last week and immediately patched by the WP Download Manager.
+They have released a patch in version 2.7.5 to fix this issue.

 What are the risks?

-If you use an affected version of this extension, please update it as soon as possible!
-Note that sites using our WAF (Website firewall) product are already protected against this threat.
+If you use an affected version of this plugin, please update it as soon as possible!
+Clients on our Website Firewall have been protected from this vulnerability via our Zero Day response mechanism.

 The plugin used a custom method to handle certain types of Ajax requests which could be abused by an attacker to call arbitrary functions within the application’s context.
 There were no permission checks before handling these special Ajax calls.
 This allowed a malicious individual (with a minimal knowledge of WordPress internals) to inject a backdoor on the remote site or to change the administrator’s password if the name of his account was known.
 As this function is hooked to the “wp” hook (which is executed every single time somebody visits a post/page), it could be abused by anyone.

 The culprit was in the wpdm_ajax_call_exec() function.
 It is calling a user function provided by the super global variable $_POST[‘execute’], allowing a user to call any function available within the current execution context.

 In our research for a useful function to call, we found this one really interesting.
 The wpdm_upload_icon() function allowed us to upload any files we want to the /file-type-icons/ directory.

 The check_ajax_referer(‘icon-upload’) call that occurs before any sensitive actions is taken.
 This would normally prevent anyone without a valid nonce to execute it.
 That said, as we could execute any function in the application’s context, nothing prevented us from calling the snippet of code generating that particular nonce first.